robvanlopik/picod-pharo/README.md

 ### Notes

 This driver needs SerialPort to communicate with the Pico.
 Over more than two years ago the VM does not come with the Serial plugin, so in pharo 9 and 10 this driver did not work.
-Now there is an FFI-based implementation by Pable Tesone (https://github.com/tesonep/SerialPort).
-Here we use my fork of this repo that containss a little tweak (DTR enable) to make it work for the combination of Pico and Windows.
+Now there is an FFI-based implementation by Pablo Tesone (https://github.com/tesonep/SerialPort).
+Here we use my fork of this repo that containss a small tweak (DTR enable) to make it work for the combination of Pico and Windows.

 Load with:
 ```